memoryInject/macbook-init/README.md

 # Macbook Init
-This repo is a complimentary to dotfile repo, this will setup new mac initially:
+A companion to dotfiles for bootstrapping a new Mac:
-    - Download all the packages for Macbook.
+    - Installs packages
-    - Download additional dmg files.
+    - Downloads DMGs
-    - Run extra shell scripts to make all the configurations.
+    - Runs configuration scripts